and Your Family

-As an experienced Bronx intestate succession lawyer, keep in mind that intestacy laws do not allow your property go be inherited by non-relatives.
+As an experienced Bronx intestate succession lawyer, keep in mind that intestacy laws do not allow your property to be inherited by non-relatives.
 Thus, your best friend would not get anything even if you intended for that person to receive part of your estate.
-Nor could part of your estate go to an institution such as your college or organization such as your favorite charitable organization.
+Nor could part of your estate go to an institution such as your college or an organization such as your favorite charitable organization.
 In order to leave your estate to anyone other than your statutory heirs, you must say so in a duly executed will.Absence of heirs

 While this rarely happens, if you pass away without leaving a will and without having any heirs then under New York's Abandoned Property laws, your property will end up going to the state of New York by a process called “escheat.”
 N.Y.
 ABP.
 Law § 1215Custodian for your minor children

 As an experienced Bronx intestate succession lawyer, another problem presented by intestacy is that you would not have identified a guardian for your minor children.
 In a will you can state your preference regarding who should raise your children in the event that you pass away leaving minor children and the other parents is not available to take care of them.
 In such a case the court will make a determination as to whom should be their guardian.
 While the court is likely to choose a family member, the court may not choose the family member that you would have selected.
-For example, they may choose ca family member who does not know your children well, or who have different child-rearing values from you.
+For example, they may choose a family member who does not know your children well, or who have different child-rearing values from you.

 Furthermore, if no family member is willing or able to serve as a guardian your children may be placed in foster care and eventually adopted by other family.
 In addition, if your children inherit property from you the state will also determine who will be responsible for managing their assets until your children become adults.Estate administrator

-- Revocable Living Trust.
-Property that you have transferred to a living trust will go to the beneficiaries of that trust immediately upon your death, according to the terms of the trust.
+- Revocable living trust.
+Property that you have transferred to a living trust will go to the beneficiaries of that trust upon your death, according to the terms of the trust.
 Trusts that your created during your lifetime are not subject to the probate process and the trustee is not required to get the approval of the Surrogate's Court judge to distribute trust assets.
 The trustee is only required to abide by the terms of the trust document.

-- Payable-on-Death (POD) Accounts.
-A payable-on-death (POD) or transfer-on-death (TOD) account is a special type of financial account where you effectively given some one interested in the account that does not take effect until you pass away.
+- Payable-on-death (POD) accounts.
+A payable-on-death (POD) or transfer-on-death (TOD) account is a special type of financial account where you effectively give someone an interest in the account that does not take effect until you pass away.
 The "payable upon death" designation means that the financial account will transfer to the payee immediately upon your death even if you do not leave a will.
 However, the payee would have no control over or access to the account prior to your death.
 POD and TOD accounts can be set up for checking accounts, savings accounts, investment accounts, money markets, and certificates of deposit as well as U.S. savings bonds.
 In contrast, a financial account that does not have a POD or TOD designation will be included in your estate.
 In the absence of a will it will pass to your heirs via intestate succession.

 - Beneficiary Designations.
 Accounts and assets that include beneficiary designations are not included in your estate that would be subject to probate or intestate succession.
 Such assets include life insurance policies, pension plans, 401(k) plans, IRA accounts, stock plans and other types of retirement accounts.
 With such accounts, your beneficiaries will receive the account balance upon your death regardless of whether or not you have a will.

-- Inter-Vivos Gifts.
+- Inter-vivos gifts.
 If you give a gift to someone during your lifetime, the legal term for that gift is an inter-vivos gift.
-As such, the property has been tranferred out of your estate and would not got to your heirs based on the rules of intestate succession.
+As such, the property has been transferred out of your estate and would not go to your heirs based on the rules of intestate succession.

 Your estate plan should include the appropriate documents that will ensure that your property will go to the people or organizations of your choice as quickly as possible once your pass away.
-To ensure that your estate does not for into intestacy it is important that your estate planning documents are properly drafted and executed in consultation with an experienced intestate succession attorney serving the Bronx.
-The staff at Stephen Bilkis and Associates has years of experience creating estate plans for clients in New York.
-We will work closely with you to develop an overall estate plan that reflects your individual goals and that will ensure that your estate is does not end up going to statutory heirs through intestate succession.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+To ensure that your estate does not fall into intestacy it is important that your estate documents are properly drafted and executed in consultation with an experienced intestate succession attorney serving the Bronx.
+The staff at the Law Offices of Stephen Bilkis & Associates has years of experience creating estate documents for clients throughout New York.
+We will work closely with you to develop an overall estate plan that reflects your individual goals and that will ensure that your estate does not end up going to your legal heirs through intestate succession.
+Contact us at 800-696-9529 to schedule a free, no obligation consultation regarding your case.
 We represent clients in the following locations: Nassau County, Bronx, Staten Island, Queens, Brooklyn, Long Island, Manhattan, Suffolk County, and Westchester County.